Pain relief around the procedure / paracetamol

 Overall anaesthesia or infiltration anaesthesia does not outweigh the disadvantages in babies and young and children.

-A paracetamol suppository may be given before the procedure or afterwards.
+A paracetamol suppository may be given before the procedure (this is not necessary) or afterwards.
+Paracetamol is given among other for the muscle pain after the treatment.
 This is also a possibility prior to the aftercare exercises.
+If desired, you can get pain relief/paracetamol in our clinic after the treatment.

 Paracetamol is a relatively harmless medication that has a fever-reducing and analgesic effect.
 You can give this on the basis of age and weight.